 Constanza A. Cabello

 Constanza (Connie, for short) provides overall leadership for the Office of Intercultural Affairs.
-Connie also serves as the Principal Designated Signing Officer (PDSO) for the College.
 She partners on several campus committees and advocates for the needs of diverse faculty, staff and students on campus.
-She is available advisement, consultation and training.
+Additionally, Connie serves as the Principal Designated Signing Officer (PDSO) for the College.
+She is available for advisement, consultation and training.

 Connie earned her Bachelors of Science in Human Development & Family Studies: Social Policy and Planning from the University of Connecticut and her Masters of Science in Counseling: Student Development in Higher Education from Central Connecticut State University.
 She is currently a student in the Doctor of Education in Organizational Leadership Studies program at Northeastern University.

 Patrick J. Hale